ewallace/R-transcriptomics-lesson/_episodes/02-starting-with-data.md

 We can start to see how helpful the `dplyr` functions will be in subsetting our data to help our analyses and visualisation!

+In a later lesson, we will discuss how to turn tables like these into plots.

 ## Answering our questions:

 Our data analysis goals were: